DIY Macrame Garland

 You can make this as long or short as you like.
 Each of my sections has 6 triangles, and I did 3 sections.
 You could make it longer by adding more sections, or adjusting how many triangles you make in each section.

-To begin with use one long cord the length of which will be the length of the finished garland.
-This is the top anchor cord.
+To begin with use one long cord the length of which will be the length of the garland when it's done.
+This base string is the top anchor cord.

 Cut 10 pieces of cord per triangle, about one arms length, from fingers to mid-chest.